 Mixing energy drinks and alcohol makes for an exciting night, as energy drinks mask some of the sedative impacts of alcohol – keeping you alert and engaged for much longer.
+Red Bull mixed drinks are one of the most popular things to order at a bard.
 This can be ideal on a night where you simply want to go out and have a good time.

 The Red Bull mixed drinks on this list all get the job done.
 Some of them simply aim to get booze and energy into as quickly as possible – sometimes by creating incredibly potent drinks.
 But, many also taste good.
 There are even a few surprisingly nuanced cocktails in the mix.